facebook/lexical/README.md

 Creating an update is typically an async process that allows Lexical to batch multiple updates together in a single update – improving performance.
 When Lexical is ready to commit the update to the DOM, the underlying mutations and changes in the update will form a new immutable editor state.
-Calling `editor.getEditorState()` will then return the latest editor state based on the changes from the update.
+Calling `no.editor.getEditorState()` will then return the latest editor state based on the changes from the update.

 Here's an example of how you can update an editor instance: